 Among the sowing windows, the crop sown during first fortnight of June recorded significantly higher pod yield (3,551 kg ha-1) and haulm yield (4,477 kg ha-1) and other yield attributes (Table 4) and was at par with the crop sown during first fortnight of July (3,372 and 4,222 kg ha-1, respectively) and second fortnight of June (3,163 and 4,056 kg ha-1, respectively).
-This might be due to better performance of yield attributes viz., number of pods, pod weight.
+This might be due to better performance of yield attributes viz., number of pods and pod weight.
 Similarly, higher leaf area at 60 DAS and at harvest and higher leaf area index, which resulted in higher leaf surface area for assimilation of photosynthates.
 The crop sown early during first fortnight June might have been exposed to better climatic condition resulting in higher photosynthetic rate and consequently increased leaf area.
 Higher dry matter production per plant at 60 DAS and at harvest was observed with early sown crop.
-Similar findings were observed by Guled (2013); Patel and Vaishnav (2003) in Gujarat [9&10].
+Similar findings were observed by Guled (2013); Patel and Vaishnav (2003) in Gujarat and again proved by Sampath Kumar et al., in Kadri, Andra Pradesh (2020).
+[13,14&19].

 The pod yield decreased by 29.30 per cent (2,509 kg ha-1) with delayed sowing i.e., second fortnight of July over the first fortnight of June (Table 4).
 It might be due to insufficient availability soil moisture at reproductive stages, like peak flowering, peg initiation and pod filling wherein, these are the critical stages of crop for moisture leading to stress reduced dry matter production and there by the translocation of photosynthates from leaves (source) to fruiting parts (sink).
 Hence there was lower number of pods and pod weight.
 Effect of rainfall had greater influence on vegetative growth of the crop under delayed sowing.
 Which ultimately reduced dry matter production, leaf area and leaf area index in second fortnight of July sowing window.
-Similar kind of results was observed by Sahu et al. (2004) and Thiyagrajan et al. (2010) at Saurashtra region, Gujarat [3&11].
+Similar kind of results was observed by Sahu et al. (2004) and Thiyagrajan et al. (2010) at Saurashtra region, Gujarat [7&15].